pipelight/doc.pipelight/cookbook/strategies.md

-# Deployment Stategies
+# Deployment Strategies

-Pipelight is all about deploying stuffs in the background as you write your code.
+Pipelight is about deploying stuffs in the background as you write code.
-Their is a moment where you need to set a deployement strategy that suit your needs.
+Their is a moment where you need to set a deployment strategy that suits your needs.

+If you are unfamilliar with such words, you can check the [Harness guide on deployment strategies](https://www.harness.io/blog/blue-green-canary-deployment-strategies)

 ## Dummy deployment (ssh/scp/rsync)